TrilonIO/aspnetcore-Vue-starter/README.md

-# Asp.NET Core VueJS 2 Starter
+# Asp.NETCore VueJS 2 Starter

+> Detailed README to come...

+### What is this repo?

+- ASP.NET Core
+- VueJS 2.*
+  - Server-side rendering

-> More updates to come!
+More details to come...